 (b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-(c) The Balance Sheet the Statement of Profit and Loss Statement and the Cash flowstatement dealt with by thisreport are in agreement with the books of account.
+(c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Cash Flow Statement and Statement of Changes in Equity dealt with by thisreport are in agreement with the books of account.

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.